biglocalnews/sync-fed-contracts/highlighted_columns.md

 Also known as "UEILegalBusinessName."

 ## agency
-1F Agency Code: "Identifier used to link agency in FPDS to award information"
+1F Agency Code: "Identifier used to link agency in FPDS to award information."

 The agency that owns the *contract_id*, responsible for issuing the contract or award.
 Also known as "awardContractID__agencyID__name."
-Corresponds to "Agency" in USASpending.gov
+Corresponds to "Agency" in USASpending.gov.

 ## department
 Derived from 4A Contracting Agency Code: "The code for the agency of the contracting office that executed or is otherwise responsible for the transaction."